 Automated invoicing and rating

 Once terms are extracted, the system generates invoices.
 "Rating" is the calculation of charges based on pricing logic and consumption.
-This handles tiered pricing, minimum commitments, and volume discounts while reducing reliance on spreadsheets—reducing manual handling by 40-60% according to PwC.
+This handles tiered pricing, minimum commitments, and volume discounts while reducing reliance on spreadsheets — reducing manual handling by 40–60% according to PwC.
+This is what modern invoice automation looks like in practice.

-The result is clean, accurate invoices that reflect exact contract terms—including custom line items and descriptions—without manual overrides.
+The result is clean, accurate invoices that reflect exact contract terms — including custom line items, descriptions, and customer-specific formatting — without manual overrides.
+For finance teams processing hundreds or thousands of invoices per month, the compounding time savings are substantial.

 Why it matters: Removes calculation errors and accelerates time-to-invoice, reducing cycle times by up to 80% (PwC).